kmdouglass/bstore/docs/quickstart.rst

   bstore

 In the window that appears, select **File > New HDF Datastore...**.
-The following Window will appear:
+The following new dialog will appear:

 .. image:: ../images/gui_screenshot_1.png
    :align: center